 Early payment programmes are not new.
 Suppliers typically offer their customers a discount if invoices are paid before a specific date.
 For example, if the payment term is 30 days, a 2-3% discount may be applied if payment is made within 10 days.
 Often, however, this fails in practice simply because the invoice processing cycle is too long.
 With the introduction of e-invoicing and automated invoice processing, lead times can be significantly reduced, enabling companies to benefit from discounting if they wish.

 More compelling, however, are early payment programmes based on dynamic discounting.
 “Dynamic” means that the early payment programme is on a sliding scale, which allows buyers to receive the maximum discount on approved invoices and a moderate discount on invoices paid a little later.
 Unlike conventional early payment programmes, there is the option to receive a cash discount on all incoming invoices paid before the due date.

-For instance, a company pays a bill with a 30-day grace period after just 10 days in exchange for a 2% cash discount.
-So by investing that money for 20 days, it makes a profit of 2% of the invoice value.
-To calculate the actual value of the discount, the business needs to understand the cost of working capital – either the cost of borrowing or, for a cash-rich company, the opportunity cost of not investing cash, i.e. the interest it could have earned.
-Given today’s persistently low interest rates, the company could easily see a return of 36% (which, when annualised, can amount to a figure that will make any Treasury Manager sit up and take notice).
+For example, a company pays a bill with a 30-day grace period after just 10 days in exchange for a 2% cash discount.
+By investing that money for 20 days, it makes a profit of 2% of the invoice value.
+To calculate the actual value of the discount, the business needs to understand the cost of working capital – either the cost of borrowing or, for a cash-rich company, the opportunity cost of not investing cash, i.e., the interest it could have earned.
+Given today’s persistently low interest rates, the company could easily see a return of 36% (which, when annualized, can amount to a figure that will make any Treasury Manager sit up and take notice).
 If payment is made after 20 days with a 1% discount, the company still gets a return of approximately 33%.
 To see how this is calculated, check out this Purchasing Insight article.

 How Dynamic Discounting works in practice